RicardoR/RicardoR/README.md

 - :telescope: I’m working as a Front end Engineer using HTML5, CSS3 and Javascript + Angular as main framework.

-- :man_student: Always learning new things (Now..
-React path)
+- :man_student: Always learning new things (Now.. .Net path)

 - :mailbox:How to reach me
   <a href="mailto:ricardo.rv@outlook.com" style="margin-top: 50px">